 Wildfire season is already in full swing for many regions, and things look to get much, much worse before the end of this summer.
 Here's a light-hearted Fire Line look at things to come.
 Enjoy, and stay safe out there!

-To see more of Paul's work, or to purchase prints,…Continue
+To see more of Paul's work, or to purchase prints, please visit…Continue

 To all our active, wounded, and retired warriors – and to all who made the supreme sacrifice… THANK YOU!!
 Take a moment today to remember what freedom really is, and the blessing that we have as citizens in the USA.
-Freedom isn't free, and we ALL owe a…Continue
+Freedom isn't free, and we ALL owe a tremendous debt to those who give, and gave us this…Continue

 Added by Paul Combs on May 28, 2012 at 7:23am — No Comments